 You can use the context menu to delete Symbols and Symbol Libraries from your project.

 Note: Deleting Symbol Libraries will move them to the trash, where you can delete them permanently or restore them.
 Deleting an individual Symbol from a Symbol Library, however, deletes it permanently.

-Tip: You can hold down Shift or Control/CMD to select multiple Symbols and delete multiple Symbols at once.
+Tip: You can hold down SHIFT or CTRL/CMD to select multiple Symbols and delete multiple Symbols at once.

 Empty the Trash

 Moving items to the Trash does not remove them from the project.
 Using the “Empty Trash” option is the only way to delete those items permanently.